Alsukayt/Speech-To-Text-and-Text-To-Speech/README.md

 ### To start:

-to test write this code
+to test write this code :

-python transcribe.py -t [ Time secend ]
+- python transcribe.py -t [ Time ]

-the text file names as output.txt and output.mp3
+- The text file names as output.txt and output.mp3